mp-access/Infrastructure/ops/ansible/control-node/README.md

 **`.vault_pass.txt` Should not be committed.
 It's ignored in `.gitignore`.**

+TODO:
+## Create an inventory file
+TODO: Copy existing hosts file and update with server coordinates

+## Create host vars folders and files

+## Add repositories.json

+## Realm provisioning script
+Add baseurl to provisioning script so that the impersonation feature works out of the box

 ## TLS Mutual Authentication for docker daemon
 Run `docker-tls.sh` to generate the full set of private keys and certificates needed.
 It will create all files in a directory called `docker-tls`.